45+ Indiana Religious Sites

 1628 Ridge Road, Munster, IN

-The Carmelite Fathers Shrine includes the Marian Grotto, the Stations of the Cross, the monastery church, the chapel of Our Lady of Mercy, and the Highlanders’ Chapel.
-And it sits among flourishing gardens with collections of unusual minerals, crystals, and rock formations in the grotto and chapels.
-Open to visitors every Sunday (from Easter to November 1) from 9:30 am to 5:30 pm
+The Carmelite Fathers Shrine includes the Marian Grotto, the Stations of the Cross, the monastery church, the Chapel of Our Lady of Mercy, and the Highlanders’ Chapel.
+It sits among flourishing gardens with collections of unusual minerals, crystals, and rock formations in the grotto and chapels.
+The shrine is open to visitors every Sunday (from Easter to November 1) from 9:30 a.m. to 5:30 p.m.

 Carol Jenkins-Davis Park Labyrinth, Rushville